-Leeds is a member of the Russell Group of research-intensive universities and the School of Chemistry is globally renowned for its research output.
-The Research Excellence Framework (REF) 2014 rated 95% of our work as ‘world-leading’ or ‘internationally excellent’.
+The School of Chemistry is globally renowned for its research output.
+The latest Research Excellence Framework (REF 2014) rated 95% of our research as ‘world-leading’ or ‘internationally excellent’.

-Throughout your course you’ll hone and develop your research skills.
-Our MChem, BSc courses culminate in an exciting research project that sees you apply the research training you’ve received to make your own contribution to chemistry.
-Your project will really open your eyes to the investigative nature of chemistry.
+Throughout your course you’ll develop your research skills.
+During the final year of your course you will undertake an exciting research project that allows you to apply the research training you’ve received to make your own contribution to chemistry.
 It will also allow you to develop key transferable skills, such as communication and time-management.

 Your research project gives you the opportunity to follow your interests and investigate a topic at the cutting-edge of chemistry.
 You’ll work collaboratively with your supervisors throughout the project, who’ll be experts in your particular research area.

 - Membrane biophysics approaches to investigating the potential toxicity of engineered nanoparticles

 - Energy transport in photosynthesis

 - Chemistry of cosmic dust

 - Green synthesis of peptides in continuous flow

 - Novel hydrogen transfer catalyst designs: addressing slow industry uptake of existing methods